Shm-reduplication

-Shm-reduplication is a form of reduplication originating in Yiddish in which the original word or its first syllable (the base) is repeated with the copy (the reduplicant) beginning with shm- (sometimes schm-), pronounced /ʃm/.
+Shm-reduplication or schm-reduplication is a form of reduplication originating in Yiddish in which the original word or its first syllable (the base) is repeated with the copy (the reduplicant) beginning with the duplifix shm- (sometimes schm-), pronounced /ʃm/.
 The construction is generally used to indicate irony, sarcasm, derision, skepticism, or lack of interest with respect to comments about the discussed object.
 In general, the new combination is used as an interjection.

 Examples

 Using a noun

-Shm-reduplication is often used with a noun, as a response to a previously-made statement to express the viewer's doubts (eg. "He's just a baby!", "Baby-shmaby, he's five years old!") or disinterest ("What a sale!", "Sale, schmale, there's nothing I would want.")
+Shm-reduplication is often used with a noun, as a response to a previously-made statement to express the viewer's doubts (eg. "He's just a baby!", "Baby-shmaby, he's five years old!") or lack of interest ("What a sale!", "Sale, schmale, there's nothing I would want.")

 Used as an adjective

 When used as an adjective, the reduplicated combination can belong to the same syntactical category as the original.

 It can be used as an intensifier, as in "Whenever we go to a fancy-schmancy restaurant, we feel like James Bond." - the speaker is implying that the restaurant is particularly fancy.